lyle-morris-sudo/pixel/guidelines/color.md

 #### When to use modes

-Adding the ability to change between a light or dark mode in your product is not required as a Fiserv product but is highly encouraged especially with whitelabelled software that needs to reflect client's brand.
+Adding the ability to change between a light or dark mode in your product is not required as a product but is highly encouraged especially with whitelabelled software that needs to reflect client's brand.
 Attention to detail, customization, and being at the forefront of innovation separates over our competitors.

 #### Respecting our users' preferences